artsmf/blog/content/patreon/_index.md

 # type
 type : "patreon"
 ---
-# Blah Blah Society
+# Let's Play With Paper And Paint
-## Subtitle
+## Subtitle Illustration and Book Arts Tutorials
-Brief description of what's insider of my Patreon
+Inside my Patreon you'll find tutorials, posts, behind-the-scenes planning and sketchbook tours, and much more all about making illustrated books.